coreweave/kubernetes-cloud/tensorflow-jupyter/README.md

 ### Getting Started

-After installing `kubectl` and adding your Atlantic Cloud access credentials, the following steps will deploy the Ethminer Deployment and service.
+After installing `kubectl` and adding your CoreWeave Cloud access credentials, the following steps will deploy the Ethminer Deployment and service.

 1. Apply the resources.
 This can be used to both create and update existing manifests
    ```shell